catherinedevlin/ipython-sql/doc/user-guide/interactive.md

 ## Complete Example

-To demostrate the way to combine basic data type and ipywidgets into our interactive SQL Clause
+To demonstrate the way to combine basic data type and ipywidgets into our interactive SQL Clause

 ```{code-cell} ipython3
 body_mass_lower_bound = 3600